chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # So?</br>🤷<!--fit-->

 <!--
-And it's worth noting that with a trend towards more and more features being being 'out of tree' that is to say they're optional add-ons and don't ship with core Kubernetes, examples of this are things like flex volumes, and basically all the Kubernetes sig projects that many find essential is only exasperating this issue
+And it's worth noting that with a trend towards more and more features being being 'out of tree' that is to say they're optional add-ons and don't ship with core Kubernetes, examples of this are things like flex volumes, policy and basically all the Kubernetes sig projects that many find essential is only exasperating this issue
 -->

 ---